cosmos/sdk-tutorials/academy/2-main-concepts/migrations.md

 The process is "orderly"; blockchains can be upgraded through a predictable process that reliably avoids forks.
 Discover Cosmos' comprehensive process, which includes governance, data migrations, node upgrades, and more to ensure upgrades proceed smoothly and without service disruption.

-Look at the following sections to better understand this section:
+To better understand this section, look at the following sections :

 * [Messages](./messages.md)
 * [Protobuf](./protobuf.md)